OUT AND ABOUT

 When the nights are cold and the days start warming up in spring, Vermont maple producers know sugaring season is upon us.
-Vermont is the nation’s leading producer of maple syrup, producing over 1.3 million gallons of syrup or 42% of the country’s maple syrup.
+Vermont is the nation’s leading producer of maple syrup, producing over 1.3 million gallons or 42% of the country’s maple syrup.

 BEER (and CIDER, WINE, and SPIRITS)

-Vermont is home to more than 45 cheesemakers using milk from sheep, goats and cow breeds, ranging from Dutch Belted to Brown Swiss and Jerseys.
+Vermont is home to more than 45 cheesemakers using milk from sheep, goats, and cow breeds, ranging from Dutch Belted to Brown Swiss and Jerseys.
 From the World Cheese Awards to the World Championship Cheese Contest, our winning cheesemakers have put Vermont on the worldwide map.